 Her body warmed, and her heartbeat strengthened.
-She grunted all at once and cried out extending herself deep within the earth.
-Down and down and down until a breach of root and of stone, of mantle and of crust.
+She grunted all at once and cried out extending her spiritual essence deep within the ground.
+Down and down and down past a breach of root and of stone, through mantle and through crust.
 She heaved lifeforce from the very earth.
 And it was given freely.
 It was offered proudly.
 Sebile drew it out and took it in with relish until she was satisfied.

 Her joints cracked as her bones knit.
-Muscle and sinew reformed and her body consumed her injuries until she was whole.
+Muscle and sinew reformed and her body consumed its injuries until she was whole once more.

 Warmth consumed her until her vision assumed a reddish hue.
-Her mind cleared, and she could breathe again.
+Her mind cleared, and she could breathe without issue.

 She withdrew her hands from the soil, replacing them in her lap and rejoiced in her new strength and her life reformed.
 She sat quietly while the wind died down and uttered a thankful prayer to Nyx and to Gaia, Nyx's daughter, all-the-earth, and to any of the others who might care to listen.